AlternateKeyboard/ASERT/README.md

 It’s for people that want an improved layout but don’t want to take the months to truly adapt to a new layout.
 (Many report a year to go back up to speed).

-### So what if the letters stay on the same fingers?
+### Q: So what if the letters stay on the same fingers?

 We've spent years and decades associating letters with fingers every time we type.
 That may seem like a different take on the situation but I think it’s true.